 Inpatient Unit B7 South

-We work in multidisciplinary teams comprised of psychiatrists, psychologists, social workers, teachers, occupational therapists, special education technicians, psychotherapists, and nurses to assess and treat children and adolescents, while always taking their family situation and dynamics into account.
-We work with partners in the community to improve access to acute care services and to improve the lives of young people with serious mental health problems who need to be hospitalized.
+The multidisciplinary teams work together to assess and treat children and adolescents, while taking their family situation and dynamics into account.
+We work with partners in the community to promote continuity of care and improve the quality of life for those with significant mental health issues.

 Treatment plans include a combination of individual psychotherapy, behaviour management, family therapy or counselling, intervention and liaison with the school, and pharmacological treatment, if necessary.
 Individualized treatment plans focus on the safety of each patient during the hospital stay and are determined in close conjunction with the families and external resources.